katahiromz/EGA/EGA-Manual.md

 The `RES_const` function queries the database for the value of a constant.

 `name` must be a constant name.
-Returns the value if successful, otherwise zero.
+Returns the value if successful, otherwise `0`.

 ### EGA `RES_delete` Function